hsintzuli/Easy-Notify/docs/socketio-scaling.md

 ### Result
+ALB successfully scaled out the auto scaling groups after the concurrency connections reached approximately 21,000.
 <p align="center">
   <img src="./imgs/socketio-scalingconfig.png" alt="Auto Scaling" width="800" />
 </p>

-ALB successfully scaled out the auto scaling groups after the concurrency connections reached approximately 21,000.
+Because it took 4 - 5 minutes to trigger CloudWatch alarm and completely launch new instances, the Auto Scaling is more suitable for the case that there is no surge in the new clients.
 <p align="center">
   <img src="./imgs/socketio-autoscaling.png" alt="Auto Scaling" width="800" />
 </p>

   _Note: The three dots are the datapoints that exceeded the threshold and triggered the scale alarm._

-### Conclusion
-Because it took 4 - 5 minutes to trigger CloudWatch alarm and completely launch new instances, the Auto Scaling is more suitable for the case that there is no surge in the new clients.